Despite the fact that we spend a lifetime in our own skin, it contains plenty of components that most of us have never heard of.

 Combination: Squalane oil is also excellent for combination skin because it balances whatever your skin needs — more or less oil — at any given time.
 It can help keep your skin in perfect homeostasis.

-While squalane is an excellent choice for all skin types, you should try it for yourself to see how it reacts with your unique skin.
+While squalane is an excellent choice for all skin types, we recommend patch testing it first to see how it reacts with your unique skin.

 What does squalane do for your face?

 The benefits of squalane for your face are many and include hydrating your skin, promoting a youthful appearance, alleviating the appearance of temporary redness, controlling oil, reducing the appearance of fine lines and more.
 Because it mimics our skin’s natural oil, it has an array of benefits long-term.

 Squalane is best used on your face (and neck) as a tool to help renew the look of beautiful skin and promote a youthful appearance.